Christian Riganò: Levante and loans

-In August 2007 Riganò signed for Levante UD but scored only four goals in 13 matches during his six-month stay with the Spanish side (three of which came in a hat-trick against Almería, making him the second Italian player after Christian Vieri to score a hat-trick in La Liga), being then loaned out to Siena during the January transfer window.
+In August 2007 Riganò signed for Levante but scored only four goals in 13 matches during his six-month stay with the Spanish side (three of which came in a hat-trick against Almería, making him the second Italian player after Christian Vieri to score a hat-trick in La Liga), being then loaned out to Siena during the January transfer window.

 He was released by Levante after the Valencian club went relegated to Segunda División.

 Later years

 Free agent Riganò joined Lega Pro Prima Divisione club Ternana on 31 August 2008.
 His time at Ternana however proved to be disappointing, as Riganò played only a handful of matches, being then excluded from the first team on November.
 On 2 February 2009 Riganò accepted a permanent move to Cremonese, another Lega Pro Prima Divisione club, where he re-joined Emiliano Mondonico, his former head coach at Fiorentina.
-He successively left Cremonese at the end of the season, and signed with Italian club San Frediano Rondinella S.S., the second team of Florence.
+He successively left Cremonese at the end of the season, and signed with Italian club Rondinella, the second team of Florence.